University Policy 515: Travel

 515.1 PURPOSE AND SCOPE

-Utah State University operates an Internal Revenue Service (IRS) Accountable Plan for reimbursing University business related travel expenses.
-When IRS criteria are met, amounts reimbursed under an Accountable Plan are considered to be non-taxable to the employee.
+Utah State University operates an Internal Revenue Service (IRS) Accountable Plan for University business related travel expenses.
+When IRS criteria are met, travel expenses allowed under an Accountable Plan are considered to be non-taxable to the employee, whether reimbursed to the employee or guest, or paid directly to the vendor with University funds.

-This policy determines when an actual expense reimbursement is allowed or whether a per diem or mileage allowance may be used.
+This policy determines when an actual expense is allowed or whether a per diem or mileage allowance may be used.
 The University reserves the right to set per diem or mileage allowances at or below the applicable current Federal rates.
-Rates will be reviewed at least annually in January for adjustment at the beginning of the next University fiscal year.
-Travel expenses are to be reimbursed uniformly throughout the University.
+Rates will be reviewed annually.
+Travel expenses are to be allowed uniformly throughout the University.

 The University is accountable for how public monies are spent, and expects that travel expenses will be scrutinized.
 Those who travel on behalf of the University hold a position of trust and authority, requiring the demonstration of integrity by judicious use of such funds.

 It is the responsibility of the Department Administrator to determine when travel is authorized.
 It is the responsibility of the traveler to certify via electronic approval that all expenses are correct and incurred in performance of University related business.
-Wherever possible, the University will establish controls within the reimbursement process to ensure that departments meet their fiduciary responsibilities.
+Wherever possible, the University will establish controls to ensure that departments meet their fiduciary responsibilities related to University travel.

-When University funds are not available to reimburse all expenses, an individual is not obligated to travel.
+When University funds are not available for all expenses, an individual is not obligated to travel.
 However, if the individual chooses to travel, it is expected that the traveler will assume the remainder of the cost.

 All University travel must be supported by a properly completed Travel Authorization (TA) form unless the only expenses are relating to the operation of University owned vehicles including departmental and Motor Pool vehicles.
 The TA form is available at https://servicenow.usu.edu.